schmouk/PyRandLib/README.md

 * **_crush_** is a bigger set of tests that test  more  deeply expected  random characteristics;
 * **_big crush_** is the ultimate set of difficult tests that any **good**  PRNG should definitively pass.

 We give you here below a copy of the resulting table for the PRGs that have been implemented in **PyRandLib**, as provided in [1], plus the Mersenne twister one which is not implemented in **PyRandLib**.
+We add in this table the evaluations provided by the authors of every new PRNGs that have been described after the publication of [1].
+Fields may be missing then for them.
+A comparison of the computation times for all implemented PRNGs in **PyRandLib** is provided in an another belowing table.

  | PyRabndLib class | TU01 generator name                | Memory Usage    | Period  | time-32bits | time-64 bits | SmallCrush fails | Crush fails | BigCrush fails |
  | ---------------- | ---------------------------------- | --------------- | ------- | ----------- | ------------ | ---------------- | ----------- | -------------- |